 The US uses armed drones to kill people all over the world, yet is throwing a tantrum about anyone else flying peaceful unarmed drones.
 This might be because the availability to the general public of inexpensive drones has effectively taken away the control of the air the US government and military have posesssed since the end of WWII.
 The fact that a tiny, harmless pink toy drone was able to fly to the White House, and that a manned gyrocopter was able to fly to the US Capitol through some of the world’s most heavily monitored airspace is proof of this.

-The FAA has acted with an exceptionally clumsy hand on this, reminescent of the failed attempts by the Federal Communications Commission (FCC) in the 1970’s to enforce licensing of Citizen’s Band (CB) radios in a era when millions of motorists used them to locate and neutralize police speed traps on 55 mph highways.
+The FAA acted with an exceptionally clumsy hand on this, reminescent of the failed attempts by the Federal Communications Commission (FCC) in the 1970’s to enforce licensing of Citizen’s Band (CB) radios in a era when millions of motorists used them to locate and neutralize police speed traps on 55 mph highways.
 So many people simply ignored CB licensing that the entire scheme collapsed, much like the 55 mph speed limit did a few years later.
 To this day CB radios require no license.
 Now, the FCC finds that licensing of the better walkie-talkies, those on the General Mobile Radio Service (GMRS) band has also become unenforceable.
 Thus, wideaspread low-threshold civilian defiance of radio licensing has defeated the FCC on two different bands.
 In addition the FCC has never been able to shut down anarchist and other pirate radio stations broadcasting on the treasured broadcast bands and keep them shut down, nor have they been able to collect on those $10,000 fines they attempt to impose.
 There is no plausable risk to refusing to pay-except for holders of FCC licenses.

 Now for my own “notice to airmen:” If you fly, whether manned or not, never allow your flight operations to put the general public at risk!
-Stay away from airports, stay all the way away from peaceful civilian aircraft, stay under the 400 foot limit when flying for practice or recreation,stay under that 55 pound limit unless over water, and do not fly drones or model aircraft over populated areas for entertainment.
+Stay away from airports(unless flying a manned aircraft), stay all the way away from peaceful civilian aircraft, stay under the 400 foot limit when flying for practice or recreation, still stay under that 55 pound limit unless over water, and do not fly drones or model aircraft over populated areas for entertainment.
 Don’t fly over crowds at all, even at airshows the area directly under the planes is always kept free of spectators as even licensed pilots in certified aircraft can and do crash.
 If you fly a drone or model aircraft, expect some crashes (in the old days it was a LOT of crashes) and make sure those crashes cannot bring harm to people.
 If you fly stupid and someone gets hurt, you (and the FAA, and the newpapers and TV press) will have only yourself to blame.
 Don’t fly big “flying lawnmowers” as some call large unmanned multirotor drones at all unless you are an expert, are well away from any populated area, and have mutiple redundant computers onboard that will land the drone safely if the control link is lost or hacked.
 Never fly such a large drone with an unencrypted control link, as you do not control the radio spectrum.